hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 - Pick a specific Python from a specific 'Toolchain version', e.g. ``Python/3.11.3-GCCcore-12.3.0`` from ``2023a``
 - Choose a specific architecture, e.g. Sapphire Rapids nodes on wICE
-- Start an :ref:`interactive shell app<interactive_shell>` on the targeted architecture, and execute the following:
+- Start an :ref:`Interactive Shell<interactive_shell>` on the targeted architecture,
+  and execute the following:

   .. code-block :: bash